oreillymedia/sbo-sphinx/README.rst

 * Python docstrings are collected using the sphinx-apidoc command.
 * JSDoc-formatted comments in JavaScript are collected using the JsDoc Toolkit RST-Template library, which in turn uses jsdoc-toolkit.
-* Javadoc comments in Java code are converted into reST files for Sphinx to use by the javasphinx extension.

 Web service APIs can be documented using httpdomain from sphinx-contrib.